 5.3.
 The Auctioneer has the right to terminate an Auction at any time if they have become aware of circumstances that could prevent the later transfer of an Object of Sale.
 The respective notice shall be sent to all Buyers who have been given permission to participate in the Auction via e-mail.

 5.4.
 The Auctioneer has the right to refuse providing any expert opinions concerning the Object of Sale.
 The Auctioneer does not need to justify their decision.

 5.5.
 The Auctioneer shall have the right to decline admittance to an Auction of any Buyers who do not meet the qualification requirements set out in the Special Terms and Conditions and/or the Auction details.
 In such case, the Auctioneer shall refund the Participation Fee and/or the Down Payment paid by the Buyer to the Buyer's bank account within 5 (five) banking days as from the day when the Auctioneer became aware of the circumstances causing the failure to meet the qualification requirements.

 5.6.
 The Auctioneer may suspend the Auction at any time, if the same is caused by any technological faults.
 After having remedied the faults the Auctioneer shall resume the Auction extending, when appropriate, the extending times of suspended Auctions by the period of time set by the Auctioneer.

 6. Rights and Obligations of Auctions Portal Administrator

-6.1.1. the Client fails to comply with the Auction Rules and/or the Special Terms and Conditions of the Object of Sale;
+6.1.1. the Client fails to comply with the Auctions Portal Terms and/or the Special Terms and Conditions of the Object of Sale;

 6.1.2. the Client's warranties are false or misleading and/or inaccurate;